Dedda/goblog/articles/go-tut/go-tut-00.md

 you instead of the whole world.
 And maybe add a second line to the output where it says `Goodbye!`.
 You have now successfully created your first "complete" go program!

-In the next lesson, we will look at variables and constants to make working with values a lot more comfortable in the future.
+In the next lesson, we will have a closer look at the example above and i will explain to you what every line does.